Faculty Senate By Laws

 - Standing Committees

-Membership of all standing committees shall consist of at least one member, and no more than two members from each college.
-Additional members are noted by committee.
+Membership of all standing committees shall consist of at least seven members, who represent at least four colleges.
 The following shall be the standing committees of the Faculty Senate, listed alphabetically after the Executive Committee:

 - Executive Committee

-The Committee shall consist of the Chair of the Faculty Senate, the Vice-Chair, the Secretary, the Parliamentarian, the Secretary of the General Faculty, the Chair of the Graduate Council, one senator from each college and one non-tenure track senator elected from among the Senate members.
+The Committee shall consist of the Chair of the Faculty Senate, the Vice-Chair, the Secretary, the Parliamentarian, the Secretary of the General Faculty, the Chair of the Graduate Council, and the Chair of each standing committee.
 The immediate past Chair of the Faculty Senate will serve as an ex officio member in an advisory capacity for a year.

 The Committee shall: